-Piercing blade contact with the clearance areas (red) can cause abnormal stress in the blade.
-This may cause the piercing and/or guide blades to crack, break or shatter.
+Piercing blade contact with the clearance areas (red) will cause abnormal stresses to the blade and the piercing and/or guide blades to shatter.

-Blue areas require contact fit to the upper jaw and tang to prevent shattering.
+Blue areas require contact fit.

-Yellow area - when necessary, build up the front lower edge of the tang.
+Yellow area - when necessary, build up the front lower edge of the tang and the front vertical surface of the upper.
 After welding, surfaces should be squared with a grinder and finished with a file and machinist's straight edge.